Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Methods

-\paragraph{LLM response generation} For each task instance included in the survey, we generated responses using 41 LLMs of varying scales and capabilities released between June 2023 and August 2025, including both open-weight and proprietary models (listed in Appendix \ref{app:models}).
-All models were queried with an identical prompt and default generation settings to ensure that differences in expert evaluations reflect variation in model capabilities rather than prompt optimization.
+\paragraph{LLM response generation} For each task instance included in the initial survey task population, we generated responses using 41 LLMs of varying scales and capabilities released between June 2023 and August 2025, including both open-weight and proprietary models (listed in Appendix \ref{app:models}).
+All models were queried with an identical prompt (see Appendix \cref{app:prompt-response}) and default generation settings to ensure that differences in expert evaluations reflect variation in model capabilities rather than prompt optimization.
 Responses were capped at 700 words to balance substantive depth with the cognitive burden on the expert evaluators.